33themes/ttt-crop/readme.txt

 * "Crop Editor" Button inside file details in media manager.
 * **GEM** Now when you add an image into the editor you to choose and insert any thumbnail size your theme or plugin register into the system.

+= Recomendations =

+If you are a developer and need to rebuild the thumbnails we recommend use this plugins http://wordpress.org/plugins/ajax-thumbnail-rebuild/ it help you to do it one at a time.
+IMPORTANT: Remember that rebuild thumb will rewrite the thumbnail you croped before with the TTT Crop plugin.

+= Contributions =

+You can send issues, ideas, etc.. to github the repo https://github.com/33themes/ttt-crop

 == Screenshots ==

 1. Choose the image size and crop the image in the area you want.